 It is possible to define in an ICAP server that a certain site is intended for a certain user.
 In this case, you will be able to filter according to an LDAP ID or an IP address.

-Send the username/group name Send client's IP
+Send the username/group name

 This option allows using information relating to the LDAP base (especially the logins of authenticated users).